magchainsimulationpackage/magchain_simulation_program/README.md

 # magchain_main_program
-Main program for MagChain simulations
+Main program for MagChain simulations with examples and tools to prepare simulations

 This program is for scientific and academic non-commercial purposes